Home

 Welcome to Chon Lok Lei’s research homepage.

-I am a Lecturer in the Faculty of Health Sciences at the University of Macau (see my official university page).
-I completed my D.Phil. (a.k.a.
-Ph.D.) at the Computational Biology group in the Department of Computer Science at the University of Oxford (see my previous university page), before which I attended training programmes at the Doctoral Training Centre at the University of Oxford, and I received my undergraduate degree in Physics from Imperial College London.
+I am an Assistant Professor in the Faculty of Health Sciences at the University of Macau (see my official university page).
+I completed my doctoral degree as a Clarendon scholar at the Computational Biology group in the Department of Computer Science at the University of Oxford (see my previous university page), before which I attended training programmes at the Doctoral Training Centre at the University of Oxford, and I received my undergraduate degree in Physics from Imperial College London.

 My research interest is in mathematical/computational modelling of biological/physiological systems.
-I work on human induced pluripotent stem cell-derived cardiomyocyte (hiPSC-CM) electrophysiology and the hERG channel modelling for studying pharmaceutical drug safety.
-I am also interested in using statistical methods for solving and analysing complex models and dynamical systems, and quantifying the uncertainty in the model parameters and model predictions, as well as model error.
+Primarily I work on cardiac cellular electrophysiology, including human induced pluripotent stem cell-derived cardiomyocytes and their ion channels, constructing and refining computational models for studying pharmaceutical drug safety, and some of models are being used as part of the new model development for drug safety testing with Roche.
+I am also interested in using statistical methods for solving and analysing complex models and dynamical systems, and quantifying the uncertainty in the model parameters, model predictions, and model error that appear in cardiac electrophysiology as well as other biomedical applications.

 See my publications page for my other recent work.